yash27op/tekton-pipeline/README.md

 ---

 ## Features

-- Scrum is a discussion or meeting where everyone gives their updates and help to track
-- Scrum is a discussion or meeting where

 - **Automatic branch creation** from any base
 - **Interactive commit message prompts**
 - **One-line PR creation** with optional reviewer tagging